Show your patriotism! Learn how to make a rustic American flag from wood with this simple DIY craft.

 Materials

-Wood Canvas ideas HERE and HERE
+Wood Canvas ideas wood piece and wood canvas

-Acrylic Paint ideas HERE and HERE
+Acrylic Paint ideas paint idea and paint option

 Paintbrushes